International Society of Critical Health Psychology

 The International Society of Critical Health Psychology (ISCHP) is a society devoted to debate about critical ideas within health psychology and developing new ways of health psychology practice.
-ISCHP's members commonly make use of qualitative methods and participatory research methods to address social, political and cultural issues within health psychology.
+Critical Health Psychology is concerned with analysis of ways in which health, illness and health care are shaped by social, economic, and political issues.
+To these ends, ISCHP's members commonly make use of qualitative methods and participatory research methods to address social, political and cultural issues within health psychology.